tonmcg/tonymcgovern.com/content/blog/create-custom-connectors.md

 I've found that with the right workflow, creating a custom data connector on the Microsoft Power Platform can be relatively straightforward.
 This post is the first in a series that describes the methods and tools I use to create custom data connectors to RESTful APIs with Power BI, PowerApps, Flow, and Azure Logic Apps.
 To illustrate this workflow, I'll build a custom connector to the Socrata Open Data API (SODA)[^1].
 I'll walk through the methods I use to define Http requests with Postman[^2].
 Along the way, I'll show how to create an OpenAPI Specification file[^3] and use it to help design the custom SODA connector in PowerApps, Flow, and Azure Logic Apps; the OpenAPI file will also serve as a blueprint as I do the same in Power BI.

-For those new to building applications that request data from a RESTful API, I try to demystify the process by defining important Http request concepts, such as request endpoints, headers, and methods in Appendix 1: Anatomy of an Http Request.
-The concepts in this appendix lay the foundation for understanding how to build custom data connectors on the Power Platform.
-This means that you can take the concepts, methods, and tools outlined in this series of posts and create custom data connectors for hundreds of other RESTful APIs.
-Even more, you can create custom data connectors that mash up multiple APIs – say to geocode locations using the [Geocoding API](https://docs.mapbox.com/api/search/) from the Mapbox API on demographic data from the [U.S. Census Bureau API](https://www.census.gov/data/developers/data-sets.html) – to create real-time, robust reports, visuals, and apps that let you analyze, act, and automate.
+For those new to building applications on top of RESTful APIs, I also try to demystify the process by defining fundamental Http request concepts.
+This means you can take the concepts, methods, and tools outlined here and create custom data connectors for hundreds of other RESTful APIs on the Power Platform.
+You’ll find most RESTful APIs follow a certain pattern and once learned, you’ll want to use this pattern to create a variety of other custom data connectors that enrich your Power Platform apps, allowing your users to more easily analyze, act, and automate.
 The possibilities are limitless.

 This first post focuses on creating a custom data connector that makes requests to the SODA API without any authentication[^4].
 Future posts will build on this custom SODA connector, incorporating application keys and OAuth 2.0 authentication methods.[^5]